 - It’s easy to create HDR and panoramic images.

-- Having the ability to create presets for editing or exporting saves tones of time and improves workflow.
+- Having the ability to create presets for editing or exporting saves tons of time and improves workflow.

 - If purchasing via Adobe Creative Cloud Photography plan you will get regular updates.